Charles County Pavers

 Even quality installations benefit from minor maintenance:

-• Refresh polymeric sand every 2-3 years
+• Refresh polymeric sand every couple of seasons

 • Power wash periodically